junxit/us-congress-bills-113/metadata.md

 - 2013-06-11 — Mr. Hastings (WA) moved to suspend the rules and pass the bill.
 - 2013-06-11 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 404 - 0 (Roll no. 212). (text: CR H3264)
 - 2013-06-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 404 - 0 (Roll no. 212).(text: CR H3264)
+- 2013-06-12 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 85.